JamesC845/PhyInsight/README.md

 ## Upcoming Updates

-- functions for automatic phylogenetic tree inference
+- functions for automatic phylogenetic tree inference will be added

 - functions will be added and/or existing functions will be updated so that PhyInsight will be compatible with more databases

+- functions will be added for the automatic querying, writing & reading of FASTA files